 Problem Possible Solution No Power Check power cord connections.Confirm that there is power at the outlet.
 No Live Video Check camera video cable and connections.
 Check monitor video cable and connections.
 Confirm that the camera has power.
 Check camera lens settings.
+Live Video Very Bright If a cable is attached to the "Loop" connector, make certain it is connected to a properly terminated device.
 DVR has stopped recording If hard disk drive is full, you will either need to delete video or set the DVR to the Overwrite Mode.
-The icon • displays, however, the DVR is not recording.
-When the DVR is in the Pre-Event recording mode, the yellow \Im and \bigcirc display when there is no event, and the DVR is not recording.
-The red \oiint and \bigcirc display when any event occurs and the DVR starts recording.
+The icon displays, however, the DVR is not recording.
+When the DVR is in the Pre-Event recording mode, the yellow and display when there is no event, and the DVR is not recording.
+The red and display when any event occurs and the DVR starts recording.